Positive-definite kernel

 In operator theory, a branch of mathematics, a positive-definite kernel is a generalization of a positive-definite function or a positive-definite matrix.
 It was first introduced by James Mercer in the early 20th century, in the context of solving integral operator equations.
 Since then, positive-definite functions and their various analogues and generalizations have arisen in diverse parts of mathematics.
-They occur naturally in Fourier analysis, probability theory, operator theory, complex function-theory, moment problems, integral equations, boundary-value problems for partial differential equations, machine learning, embedding problem, information theory, and other areas.
+They occur naturally in Fourier analysis, probability theory, operator theory, complex function-theory, moment problems, integral equations, boundary-value problems for partial differential equations, machine learning, the embedding problem, information theory, and other areas.